Unclean dead in Slavic mythology: Burial practices

-Unlike «ordinary» dead, the so-called «parents» — i.e., the community's own), the «unclean» were not buried in the ground and not interred in cemeteries, but rather at road crossings, field boundaries, in forests, swamps, or ravines — that is, outside the churchyard enclosure, since it was believed that they were «cursed by their parents and the earth would not receive them».
+Unlike the "ordinary" dead, the so-called "parents" (i.e., the community's own), the "unclean dead" were not buried in the ground and not interred in cemeteries.
+Rather, they were buried outside the territory of a church, in places such as at crossroads, field boundaries, forests, swamps, or ravines, since it was believed that they were "cursed by their parents and the earth would not receive them."

-Among the Eastern Slavs, such dead were commonly buried at roadsides, especially at crossroads, as well as along field boundaries.
-In ancient Rus’, there was a pre-Christian custom of collecting the ashes of the deceased after cremation into a vessel and leaving it on roadside posts.
+Among the Eastern Slavs, it was customary to bury such deceased along the roadsides, especially at crossroads, and also along field boundaries.
+In Kievan Rus', there was a pre-Christian custom of collecting the ashes of the deceased into a vessel after cremation and leaving them on roadside posts.

-Despite the Church's opposition to such practices (for example, Serapion of Vladimir condemned the pagan custom of digging up the bodies of drowned or hanged people during times of calamity, while Joseph of Volokolamsk established the practice of performing funeral rites for the «unclean» dead and founded the Bogoradny Monastery, where they were buried), these beliefs were so deeply rooted that eventually separate cemeteries (skudelnitsy — «paupers’ houses») appeared.
+Despite the opposition of the church to such practices (for example, Serapion of Vladimir condemned the pagan custom of digging up the bodies of drowned or hanged people in the event of disasters, while Joseph of Volokolamsk established the practice of performing funeral rites for the "unclean" dead, founding the Bogoradny Monastery in the village of Spirovo, where they were buried), these beliefs were so deeply rooted that eventually separate cemeteries (skudelnitsy, or "paupers’ graves") appeared.
 These were simple plots fenced with planks or stakes.

 Folk beliefs

-In Simbirsk Governorate there existed a belief that during a drought «one must certainly find a drunkard whom the earth does not accept, therefore he must be dug out of the ground and thrown into a swamp so that rain may come».
-Similar accounts exist elsewhere, except in regions where drought never occurred.
+In Simbirsk, there was a belief that during a drought, "one must certainly find a drunkard that the earth refuses to accept, so one must dig it up and throw it into a swamp so that rain may come."
+Similar accounts exist about other regions, including those where drought never occurred.

-Apart from drought, unquiet dead could also cause other harm.
-One legend, for instance, tells of Baturka, who was said to have been extremely greedy; to appease his insatiable hunger, passers-by had to leave an offering, otherwise he might bring illness upon them and their livestock.
-Numerous tales survive about «unclean» dead frightening both animals and people.
+Besides drought, the unclean dead were thought to cause other harm.
+For example, one well-known legend tells of tells of Baturk, a man who was said to have been extremely greedy.
+Therefore, to satisfy his greed, a passersby had to leave offerings at his burial spot, otherwise he would bring disease upon them and their livestock.
+Numerous other tales survive about unclean dead frightening both animals and people.

-In Belarus, places of violent death were regarded as unclean, and passers-by would throw stones, branches, tufts of straw, or handfuls of earth onto such spots «lest the deceased pursue them for a long time».
-Beyond Belarus, the custom of throwing something onto the grave of an unquiet dead was also recorded in Vilna, Pskov, Olonets, Saratov, Volhynia, Chernigov, Poltava and Kharkov Governorates.
-In Kharkov Governorate, it was believed that the person casting something onto the grave was, in effect, participating in the burial and rendering the deceased proper funeral honors.
+In Belarus, places of violent death were considered unclean, and passersby would throw stones, tree branches, tufts of straw, or handfuls of earth onto such places "lest the deceased chase them."
+Outside of Belarus, the custom of throwing objects on the grave of an unclean dead was also recorded in the Vilna, Pskov, Olonets, Saratov, Volhynia, Chernigov, Poltava and Kharkov Governorates.
+In the Kharkov Governorate, it was believed that throwing something on the grave of a "pawned deceased" was thereby participating in the burial and rendering the deceased proper funeral honors.